Delphi Central Greece, Greece Travel Guide

 Taxis readily available with flat rates to Athens city center.
 Private transfers can be pre-booked.

-In Greece, people drive on the right-hand side of the road.
+In Greece, people drive on the right-the right side of the road.

 Main highways connecting Athens to the Delphi region are generally in good condition, multi-lane, and well-signed.